Morwenn/cpp-sort/docs/Miscellaneous-utilities.md

     typename Compare = std::less<>,
     typename Projection = utility::identity
 >
-auto sort_index_pairs_force_unroll(RandomAccessIterator first,
+auto swap_index_pairs_force_unroll(RandomAccessIterator first,
                                    const std::array<index_pair<IndexType>, N>& index_pairs,
                                    Compare compare={}, Projection projection={})
     -> void;
 ```

-`sort_index_pairs` loops over the index pairs in the simplest fashion and calls the compare-exchange operations in the simplest possible way. `sort_index_pairs_force_unroll` is a best effort function trying to achieve the same job by unrolling the loop over indices the best it can - a perfect unrolling is thus attempted, but never guaranteed, which might or might result in faster runtime and/or increased binary size.
+`swap_index_pairs` loops over the index pairs in the simplest fashion and calls the compare-exchange operations in the simplest possible way. `swap_index_pairs_force_unroll` is a best effort function trying to achieve the same job by unrolling the loop over indices the best it can - a perfect unrolling is thus attempted, but never guaranteed, which might or might result in faster runtime and/or increased binary size.

 *New in version 1.11.0*